xullnn/ls_pull_over_push/225/answers.md

 new aFunc();
 ```

-- case 1: when a function is called without `new`, the keyword `this` referening the global object.
+- case 1: when a function is called without `new`, the keyword `this` referencing the global object.
 - case 2: being called with `new`, the function is now treated as a constructor, so the `this` inside it is referencing the newly created object.

 Insert an implicit step not shown in the code and let it become the reason of why `'Steve'` is not eligible for GC clearer.
 Then explain why?